Legal Representation For Contractor & Builder Disputes

 A property owner’s claim against a contractor or builder may seem like a “slam dunk.”
 And many are.

-However, contractors often draft the agreement heavily in their favor, adding special clauses that protect themselves, primarily.
+However, contractors often draft the agreement heavily in their favor, primarily adding special clauses that protect themselves.
 With this, expect to see clauses that –

-Also, non-payment of a debt to contractor can result in a mechanic’s lien on the property, even if consumer protection exists, as discussed below.
+Non-payment of a debt to a contractor can result in a mechanic’s lien on the property, even if statutory consumer protection exists, as discussed below.
 Click here for more.
+For the property owner, one option is using progress payments for each stage of completion and requiring proof of payment to subcontractors at each stage.
+However, on smaller jobs, administering this can be difficult.

 Poor Work is Not Necessarily a “Crime” Worth “Punitive Damages”

-The property owner may harbor strong negative feelings toward a contractor if, for example, the job started weeks (or several month) late.
+The property owner may harbor strong negative feelings toward a contractor if, for example, the job started weeks (or several months) late.
 Or, perhaps the contractor was rude, demanded more money, and/or caused property damage.
-However, none of these things are a basis to recover “punitive damages” (or an award for your attorney fees), necessarily.
+However, none of these things are necessarily a basis to recover “punitive damages” (or an award for your attorney fees).
 But there exist two exceptions:

 II.
 PA’s GENERAL CONSUMER PROTECTION LAW

-Pennsylvania’s version of consumer protection law, generally, is the Unfair Trade Practices and Consumer Protection Law or “UTPCPL.”
+Pennsylvania’s consumer protection law is generally the Unfair Trade Practices and Consumer Protection Law or “UTPCPL.”
 However, it only applies to jobs on property used primarily for the owner’s residence.
 Thus, it only applies to non-commercial jobs.

-But when the UTPCPL does apply, it’s a game changer, potentially.
-It can entitle the home owner to an award for his attorney fees plus treble (or triple) damages for the home owner’s reliance on the contractor or builder’s false statement.
+But when the UTPCPL does apply, it can be a game changer.
+It can entitle the homeowner to an award for attorney fees plus treble (or triple) damages for relying on the contractor’s or builder’s false statement.
 Such a claim may exist for statements made before and during the performance of work, but this only applies to both home improvement and new build construction.

 III.
 HOME IMPROVEMENT AND CONSUMER PROTECTION LAW (HICPA)

 With regard to home improvement, in 2009, Pennsylvania passed the Home Improvement Consumer Protection Act (“HICPA”), 73 P.S. § 517.1, et seq.
-With this, the courts effectively micro-managing the improvement of property, adding protections over and above the UTPCPL.
+With this, the courts effectively micro-managed the improvement of property, adding protections beyond the UTPCPL

 Examples of true home improvement governed by HICPA include adding or renovating a bathroom, porch, plumbing, deck, kitchen, garage, new baby room, or mother-in-law suite.
 HICPA also applies to flooring installation, roof installation or repair, electrical work, or demolition.